 Drone racing is a new sport airing its third season on ESPN, ESPN2, TSN, Sky Sports Mix for UK fans, and Prosieben Maxx for German enthusiasts.
 The sport made a stunning impact in the sports arena during its broadcast in 75 countries during the second season.
-Much of this success is due to technology ushering in drone pilots who have become popular in the league.
+Much of this success is due to technology ushering in professional drone racing pilots who have become popular in the league.

 According to the Drone Racing League (DRL), skilled participants use quad-copter drones with speed of up to 120mph in three-dimensional courses.
 The four rotors give a drone more lifting power and better maneuverability.
 Pilots fly these drones, akin to the Red Bull Air Race, using the first-person-view (FVP) and steer through tight and challenging slalom courses at high speeds.